Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ### Restoring the Stream Encrypting Key

 For the receiver to be able to decrypt the incoming stream it has to know the stream encrypting key (SEK) used by the sender.
-The receiver MUST know the passphrase used by the sender.
+The receiver must know the passphrase used by the sender.
 The remaining information can be extracted from the Keying Material message.

 The Keying Material message contains the AES-wrapped {{RFC3394}} SEK used by the encoder.